atomelements/t-autosuggest/design-doc.md

 * Default Value: Untitled Autosuggest.

 **2. Error Message when Empty**
 * The message displayed, when a form is submitted with this field left empty.
+Applies when the field is mandatory.
 * Shown as an input field in the property panel.
 * Default Value: You missed this.